hirosystems/docs/docs/api-keys.md

 # How to Get an API Key?

-If you're interested in obtaining an API key for use with your application, please complete [this form](https://survey.hiro.so/hiroapi?utm_source=Platform&utm_medium=web), and we'll be in touch with details.
+If you're interested in obtaining an API key, you can generate a free key in the [Hiro Platform](https://platform.hiro.so/).

 # Steps to Use an API Key